 The Huion Kamvas Pro 16 has six shortcut buttons and a touch bar.
 The buttons are arranged in two groups of three.
 The touch bar is located in-between the shortcut buttons and helps with zoom, pan, scroll and change the brush and eraser size.

-The shortcut button has the same raised dots what we have seen in other drawing tablets which helps to identify the button without looking at them.
+The shortcut button has the same raised dots that we have seen in other drawing tablets which helps to identify the button without looking at them.
 The button has a nice quality and makes a satisfying click on pressing.
-All the button can be customized using the tablet settings.
+All the buttons can be customized using tablet settings.

 Both these tablets are relatively big, which means it can be difficult to use them flat on the table.
 A tablet stand gives you varying angles for a more comfortable drawing.

 The Xp Pen Artist 15.6 Pro comes with a simple plastic stand which has a single adjustment angle.
 Huion, on the other hand, does not come with any tablet stand.
-They recommend using their official tablet stand for Kamvas pro 16 which is available separately.
+They recommend using their official tablet stand for Kamvas pro 16 (Amazon) which is available separately.

 Connectivity options – How to connect with a computer

 Both the tablets use a 3 in 1 cable to connect the drawing tablet to the computer.
 This minimizes cables coming out from your tablet and makes your setup look clean.

-On the opposite side, you have a USB type-c cable which connects to the drawing tablet.
+On the opposite side, you have a USB type-c cable that connects to the drawing tablet.
 The Huion Kamvas Pro 16 comes with an L-shaped USB-C cable which whereas the Xp pen Artist 15.6 Pro comes with a straight cable.

 Driver – Control center for advanced settings